Stillingia

 Stillingia is a plant genus of the family Euphorbiaceae, first described for modern science as a genus in 1767.
 The genus is native to Latin America, the southern United States, and various islands in the Pacific and Indian Oceans.
 Toothleaf is a common name for plants in this genus.

 It is known to contain diterpene esters.

 It can grow up to 4 feet, but most Toothleaf do not.

 Medical use

 Stillingia sylvatica was used by Native Americans for syphilis and as a cathartic, diuretic, laxative, and emetic.
 In large doses, it causes vomiting and diarrhea.

 Stillingia root is one of the ingredients in Hoxsey Herbal Therapy, which is promoted as an alternative cancer treatment.
-However, there is no medical evidence to support use of Stillingia to treat cancer, infections, or other medical conditions.
+There is no medical evidence to support use of Stillingia to treat cancer, infections, or other medical conditions.